 Fees must be paid by credit card on the registration site.

 Cash awards will be made to the top elite men and women based on age-graded performance on the following schedule: 1st: $450, 2nd: $300, 3rd: $150, 4th: $100, 5th: $50.
 The top three finishers in each race will also receive commemorative medals.

 Winners in 5-year age group categories (40 and up) will receive awards based on age-graded performance.

 The post-race awards dinner will be held at the Moakley House at the Robert Trent Jones Golf Course, 215 Warren Road, Ithaca, NY.

 All runners and guests are encouraged to join us to recap the day’s competition, watch the race video, meet friends and competitors, enjoy a delicious meal, recognize the awardees, and hear their stories.
 Then kick up your heels to music popular from the late 60s, in celebration of the inaugural Hartshorne Masters Mile in February 1968.
 At the time the race was a Masters-featured event in the Indoor Heptagonal Games in Barton Hall.

-The buffet dinner generally includes salmon, chicken, pasta and a selection of vegetarian dishes, salad, dessert, and coffee and tea.
+The buffet dinner generally includes chicken, pasta and a selection of vegetarian dishes, salad, dessert, and coffee and tea.
 A cash bar will be available throughout the evening.

 Banquet schedule of events: